 When Collins walks across the stage at Commencement, she won’t just be receiving two well-earned bachelor’s degrees, she’ll also be making family history.
 “My father is a unit manager at a local prison and has worked in corrections his whole life,” she said.
 “My mother did not graduate high school and has always worked as a waitress.
 I am the first person in my family to attend and graduate from a four-year university.”

-She added, “Coming from rural, southern Virginia, where opportunities are fairly limited, I found my place to shine at Lynchburg College.”
+She added, “Coming from rural, southern Virginia, where opportunities are fairly limited, I found my place to shine at University of Lynchburg.”